asadgun006/Movie_Database_ETL/README.md

 https://en.wikipedia.org/wiki/List_of_Marvel_Cinematic_Universe_films
 https://en.wikipedia.org/wiki/List_of_Marvel_Cinematic_Universe_television_series

-The data is extracted, transformed, and saved in a JSON file to upload into a MongoDB database.
-I will update each file soon so that each script creates a pipeline and saves the data in the database directly, instead of saving as JSON.
+The data is extracted, transformed, and loaded directly into a MongoDB database.

 The project also has a GUI that is used to search the database based on Year and the IMDb rating of a movie/tv show.
-The code for GUI will be uploaded soon.